matiaslindgren/aoc-2022-python-c-api/README.md

-# Advent of Code 2022 and the Python C API

 ![](./haha.png)

+# Advent of Code 2022 - Python C API

+Just a stupid Rube Goldberg machine, nothing intelligent to see here.

 ## Usage